5 Moments Coaches Should Use A Timeout

 At times teams get themselves to get worked up defensively and they need a few words of encouragement to get their focus back.
 This is different than blowing two straight assignments from above.
 This timeout will come at the end of the half or game and get your defense laser focused on what needs to happen next.
 It could be tightening up on a shooter, closing the gap on a dynamic point guard or trapping the post.
 No matter what the reason your team needs to be on the same page and ready to work as a unit.

 This one can be tricky, so use it with caution.
-At the end of a quarter, half or game as the clock is winding down you want to have the right player with the ball in their hands.
+At the end of a quarter, half, or game as the clock is winding down you want to have the right player with the ball in their hands.
 There is no better way to do this than calling a timeout right?
 Sort of.
 A coach needs to be careful that the defense doesn’t change so be sure to have a play and concept in mind.
-If you need a three point shot you may draw up a pin down screen vs a man to man defense.
+If you need a three-point shot you may draw up a pin-down screen vs a man-to-man defense.
 The defense comes out in a 2-3 zone though.
-Tell your team that you still want the pin down screen if they play zone, but it will need to come off a reversal pass.
+Tell your team that you still want the pin-down screen if they play zone, but it will need to come off a reversal pass.
 These terms can’t be new to your players.
-You’ll want make sure to practice different situations and use common language to give your players the best chance at understanding what you’re drawing up so they can make a big play.
+You’ll want to make sure to practice different situations and use common language to give your players the best chance at understanding what you’re drawing up so they can make a big play.